Assistant Professor of Literature, NYU Shanghai; Global Network Assistant Professor, NYU

-Tzu-hui Celina Hung is an Assistant Professor of Literature at NYU Shanghai.
+Tzu-hui Celina Hung is Assistant Professor of Literature at NYU Shanghai.
 Prior to joining the University, Hung was a Visiting Assistant Professor and Andrew W. Mellon Postdoctoral Fellow in the Humanities at the University of California, Los Angeles, where she taught for the Department of Asian Languages and Cultures and the Department of Comparative Literature.
 Hung’s research and teaching center on issues such as Sinophone literature and culture in the context of globalization, Chinese migration and its diasporic or settler-colonial networks, Anglophone literature, postcolonial Southeast Asian studies, and the discourses of creolization and multiculturalism in contemporary Sinophone societies.
 She is completing a book project that examines the multilingual articulations of creolization at the turn of the twentieth century and onward, by writers and filmmakers hailing from Southeast Asia with peranakan Chinese and other closely-connected backgrounds, amid a nexus of sociopolitical and cultural forces.
 She has also begun a second book project that traces the history, and identifies the impact, of Taiwan’s parallel cultural politics of indigenous and new-immigrant representations.

 Modern Chinese and Sinophone Studies